ajey108/ajey108/README.md

 - 👯 I’m looking to collaborate on **React Js**

-- 💬 Ask me about **Javascript,JQuery, HTML,CSS, BootStrap and SASS**
+- 💬 Ask me about **Javascript,JQuery, HTML,CSS, BootStrap,Tailwindcss and SASS**

 - 📫 How to reach me **ajayxa1@gmail.com**